cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

-For those coming from R, the python syntax for referencing columns as `df["columnName"]` is roughly equivalent to using the $ operator
+For those coming from R, the Python syntax for referencing columns as `df["columnName"]` is roughly equivalent to using R's `$` operator.

 ### Removing Columns

-We can remove columns with the `.drop` function
+We can remove columns with the `.drop()` function

 ```python
 mydata = mydata.drop(['random', 'studyName'], axis = 1)
 ```

-## Indexing a dataframe
+## Indexing a Dataframe

 Sometimes you might want to look at only a subset of the columns in a dataframe (for example, when there are many variables).
-Doing this with a pandas dataframe is relatively straightforward:
+Doing this with a `pandas` dataframe is relatively straightforward:

 ```python